 It’s also possible that new procedures will bring new risks or challenges.
 For example, if you start using a new product for disinfection, you need to know what chemicals are in the product and how to use it safely.
 Workers may need new training.

 Review and update your workplace violence prevention policy to address the potential for increased risks of harassment, threats and violence to workers.
-Have a clear process for dealing with aggressive or violent behaviours, particularly when workers are conducting screening or are asked to inform customers about covid 19 protocols.
+Have a clear process for dealing with aggressive or violent behaviours, particularly when workers are conducting screening, requiring proof of vaccination or are asked to inform customers about COVID‑19 protocols.
 Make sure these workers get the information and instruction they need to do their work as safely as possible.